elmtree-askmo/cloudcannon-app/content/learn/psychology/what-is-functional-specialization-in-the-context-of-brain-activity-measurement.md

 url: /learn/psychology/questions/what-is-functional-specialization-in-the-context-of-brain-activity-measurement
 score: -1.0
 related_article1:
-    id: 164307
+    id: 164303
-    title: What are the limitations of neuroimaging methods in terms of temporal and spatial resolution?
+    title: >-
+        How does oxygen consumption relate to brain activity and what external factors can impact this relationship?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-limitations-of-neuroimaging-methods-in-terms-of-temporal-and-spatial-resolution
+    url: /learn/psychology/questions/how-does-oxygen-consumption-relate-to-brain-activity-and-what-external-factors-can-impact-this-relationship
 related_article2:
-    id: 164314
+    id: 164298
-    title: What challenges are associated with interpreting data on brain activation in neuroimaging research?
+    title: >-
+        How does PET technology compare to fMRI in terms of pros and cons?
     subject: Psychology
-    url: /learn/psychology/questions/what-challenges-are-associated-with-interpreting-data-on-brain-activation-in-neuroimaging-research
+    url: /learn/psychology/questions/how-does-pet-technology-compare-to-fmri-in-terms-of-pros-and-cons
 related_article3:
+    id: 164303
+    title: >-
+        How does oxygen consumption relate to brain activity and what external factors can impact this relationship?
+    subject: Psychology
+    url: /learn/psychology/questions/how-does-oxygen-consumption-relate-to-brain-activity-and-what-external-factors-can-impact-this-relationship
+related_article4:
     id: 164291
+    title: >-
-    title: What is the principle of Blood Oxygen Level Dependence (BOLD) in fMRI technology?
+        What is the principle of Blood Oxygen Level Dependence (BOLD) in fMRI technology?
     subject: Psychology
     url: /learn/psychology/questions/what-is-the-principle-of-blood-oxygen-level-dependence-bold-in-fmri-technology
-related_article4:
-    id: 164308
-    title: How does structural MRI differ from functional MRI in terms of imaging and safety considerations?
-    subject: Psychology
-    url: /learn/psychology/questions/how-does-structural-mri-differ-from-functional-mri-in-terms-of-imaging-and-safety-considerations
 related_article5:
-    id: 164314
+    id: 164307
-    title: What challenges are associated with interpreting data on brain activation in neuroimaging research?
+    title: >-
+        What are the limitations of neuroimaging methods in terms of temporal and spatial resolution?
     subject: Psychology
-    url: /learn/psychology/questions/what-challenges-are-associated-with-interpreting-data-on-brain-activation-in-neuroimaging-research
+    url: /learn/psychology/questions/what-are-the-limitations-of-neuroimaging-methods-in-terms-of-temporal-and-spatial-resolution
 ---

 &nbsp;